Introduction

 Computing power isn’t the bottleneck anymore—**infrastructure** is.
 The best AI in the world is useless if you can’t power it.

-- Security agents: Linters and LLM suggestions existed.
-New: an integrated detect → patch → PR loop validated on real OSS.
-[5]
+| Security Agents | Static linters and passive LLM autocomplete suggestions. | CodeMender introduces an integrated detect → patch → PR loop validated against real OSS repositories.
+[5] |

 Quick comparison: Google vs. OpenAI (computer-using agents)